beancount/docs/docs/beancount_v3.md

 **Simple, portable C++.** It's important to mention that the C++ code I have in mind is not in the style of template-heavy modern C++ code you'd find in something like Boost.
 Rather, it's a lot more like the conservative [<u>"almost C without exceptions" subset of C++ that Google uses</u>](https://google.github.io/styleguide/cppguide.html), with a base on [<u>Abseil-Cpp</u>](http://abseil.io) (for example and flavor, see [<u>tips</u>](https://abseil.io/tips/)).
 The reasons for this are stability and portability, and while this rewrite is for faster performance, I believe that it will not be necessary to pull template tricks to make it run fast enough; just a straightforward port to avoid the Python runtime will likely be sufficient.
 Above all I want to keep the new code simple and "functional-ish" as much as possible (no classes if I can avoid it), relying on a trusted set of [<u>stable dependencies</u>](beancount_v3_dependencies.md), built hermetically using the [<u>Bazel</u>](http://bazel.build) build tool.

 **Python API.** It's also important that the Python API remains for plugins and scripts, and that the full suite of unit tests be carried over to the newer version of the code.
 After all, the ability to write custom scripts using all that personal finance data is one of the most attractive features of the text-based approach.
-Code beyond the new core implementation will remain in Python, and existing code built on top of the Python API should be very easily portable to V3.
+Code beyond the new core implementation will remain in Python, and existing code built on top of the Python API should be very easily portable to Vnext.
 This can be achieved by exposing the directives with wrappers written in pybind11.

 **Other languages.** The resolved output of the Beancount core will be a stream of protocol buffer objects, so processing from other languages (e.g., Go) will have first-class support.